EN-IH-WDPT-JUN21/DeadCodersSociety-ClubRickyMartin-Stage2-Homework-3/README.md

 ## Usage
 <p>
 Start the aplication by running Main class.
-This application works on a console based user input After starting the project you will be asked for a command.
+This application works on a console based user input.
+<br />After starting the project you will be asked for a command.
 Each input has to be confirmed by presssing enter key.
-<br /> List of available commands can be displayed after typing help in the console.
+<br />List of available commands can be displayed after typing help in the console.
-<br /> Program has built in mechanisms which format user input into recognisable commands, therefore commands like "HELP", "heLP" or "HE l P" will be accepted as long as they match the provided pattern.
+<br />Program has built in mechanisms which format user input into recognisable commands, therefore commands like "HELP", "heLP" or "HE l P" will be accepted as long as they match the provided pattern.
 <br />
 <br /> Some of the commands will provide user with information, but others like "create lead" will trigger a sequence in which user will have to provide specific data.
 <br /> When all the data will be provided apllication will inform You on the outcome and as for next command.